SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Intro_to_git_GitHub_and_best_Practices _for_our_team.md

 *CLI* - Command line interface uses command on terminal to interface git and github.

-# SBBotanicGarden-BiodiversityTeam account and purpose
+# BioDiv-git account and purpose
 We will use the

 # GitHub Set Up